Projects

 @ Department of Information and Communication Technology, HUAWEI, Nanjing, 2019-2021

-After my completion of M. Sc. study in NUAA, I joined HUAWEI as a software engineer.
+I joined HUAWEI as a software engineer when I achieved the M. Sc. degree in NUAA.
 The team I served for supports a bunch series of HUAWEI's core products, like high-end communication devices named "NetEngine 8000 Series Routers" and stuff.
 I was mainly in charge of module development and maintenance of FMEA, related to periodically monitoring hardware failure and reporting alarms during equipment running.
 This assured the stability and reliability of equipments without impairing performance.

-Over two years or so, I have delivered 15+ product iterations on developing new software requirements, during which I served as iteration owner.
-Meanwhile, I solved 500+ defect tracking sheets (DTS) and won Gold Network Award for 3 times, thus deeply appreciated by colleagues.
+Over the two years or so, I have delivered 15+ product iterations on developing new software requirements, during which I served as iteration owner.
+Meanwhile, I solved 500+ defect tracking sheets (DTS) and was honored with Gold Network Award for 3 times.

 2018 International Academic Conference for Graduates, NUAA (IACGN, 2018)